vicc30/cv-project/README.md

 [x] Include a styles folder in your src directory for your CSS files.
 You’ll need to import these in the component files to use them.

 [x] Don’t forget to push your solution to GitHub.
 [Live preview](https://cv-gnrt.herokuapp.com/)

+[x] UPDATE:  Rewrite App using functional components and hooks.